kuusamo/core/readme.md

 To do list
 ----------

+* Test PHP Mail integration
+* Admin link on dashboard
+* What even is the homepage?
 * Folders that don't exist on file system

 Roadmap
 -------

+* Mailgun integration
 * Certificate generation
 * Assessments
 * Support duplicate file names